SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 "Try again," he would say.
 "You're a bright boy.
 You can learn this."

 And I did learn.
 I learned to read.
-I learned to write my new name: Mike Burns.
+I learned to write the name they had given me: Mike Burns.
 The letters looked like tracks of birds in sand, meaningless scratches that somehow meant me.
 I practiced writing it until my hand cramped.
 Mike Burns.
 Mike Burns.
 Mike Burns.
 As if writing it enough times would make it true.

-At night, in the small room they gave me off the kitchen, I would lie awake and count my breaths.
-The Yavapai language pressed against the back of my throat, but I swallowed it down.
-Letting those words loose felt dangerous, so I trained myself to think in English until sleep finally came.
+At night, in the small room they gave me off the kitchen, I would lie awake and try to remember the Yavapai language of my past.
+I whispered the words for mother, for father, for the mountain that has been chopped up, for the red earth, for the mesquite harvest.
+I said them so quietly that even I could barely hear them, afraid someone might be listening.

-I told myself that forgetting was safer.
-Remembering too clearly was the thing that frightened me most.
+Sometimes the words came easily.
+Sometimes they slipped away and I chased them, repeating them until they stayed.
+Letting them fade frightened me more than anything.

 ---